I am having problems non-academic related. How can the Student Success Center support me?

 - Academic-placed and removed by the appropriate college Dean's office

 - Administrative—placed and removed by the Registrar's office

 - Disciplinary—placed and removed by the Office of Student Conduct

 - Financial—placed and removed by offices such as the Parking Office, University Libraries, Office of the Bursar

 - Health—placed and removed by University Health Services

 Make immediate contact with the office that activated the hold to initiate the actions necessary to have the hold removed.

-I’m unsure of what career path to choose.
-Who can I go to in order to help me make this decision?
+I'm unsure of what career path to choose.
+Who can I go for help?

-Only you can make a decision about your career path, but career services can help you identify resources to make that decision.
+Only you can make a decision about your career path, but career services can connect you with resources to help you make that decision.
 We have tools and assessments that can help point you in the right direction.
-The site Career Services utilizes is called My Plan.
-Four assessments that are available to you focus on personality, interests, skills, and values.
-Once these are completed you can stop by the Student Success Center to meet with any of our Career coaches to process your results and receive some insight to your career options.
+The tool Career Services utilizes is called My Plan.
+The four assessments that are available to you focus on personality, interests, skills, and values.
+Once these are completed, you can stop by the Student Success Center to meet with our Career Coach to process your results and receive some insight to your career options.

 Can Career Services help me find an internship or job?